 An employee journey is all the events, touchpoints, milestones, and activities employees take and go through during their employment in an organization.

 Employee journey begins as soon as a person enters the organization and starts interacting with the peers and finishes when the person leaves the organization.
+In practice, this journey may span several years and include multiple role changes, team transitions, and professional development opportunities.
+Each of these stages contributes to how employees perceive the organization and whether they choose to stay long term.

 It is important to understand the difference between the candidate and employee journey.
 While the candidate journey consists of touchpoints that happen before a person enters the organization (recruitment and selection), the employee journey usually starts with onboarding.
+This distinction matters because improving candidate experiences alone is not enough—organizations must also design strong employee journeys after hiring to ensure new hires remain engaged and productive once they join.

 What is Employee Journey Mapping?

 Employee journey mapping is a process that defines the various touchpoints and experiences an employee goes through from their pre-hiring stage through to their employment life cycle within an organization.
 It includes applying for the role, interviews, onboarding, managing performance reviews, and offboarding.
-These improvements can help increase employee engagement, retention, motivation, and performance over the long run.
+A clear map allows HR teams to visualize how policies, leadership behaviors, and workplace tools shape everyday employee experiences.
+For example, mapping employee journeys may reveal that employees struggle to access training resources, or that feedback conversations only happen during annual reviews instead of throughout the year.

 Defining various employee touchpoints and creating journey maps are even more important now when hybrid work is growing in its popularity.
+With employees working across locations and time zones, organizations must intentionally design experiences that keep people connected, informed, and supported throughout every stage of their journey.

 Employee Journey: 8 Essential Components